dragnet-org/dragnet/README.md

 Kohlschütter et al, [Boilerplate Detection using Shallow Text Features](http://www.l3s.de/~kohlschuetter/publications/wsdm187-kohlschuetter.pdf) and
 Weninger et al [CETR -- Content Extraction with Tag Ratios](http://web.engr.illinois.edu/~weninge1/cetr/).

-_Note: the code on this branch and this documentation is currently undergoing active development.
-This notice will be removed when it is stable._

 # GETTING STARTED

 We provide a set of models in `dragnet.models`.
 Each implements the